 (ii) Murdoch University — 1 person;

-(iii) the Curtin University of Technology 2 — 1 person.
+(iii) Curtin University — 1 person.

 (3) Appointment as a member, temporary member or member of a committee does not of itself render Part 3 of the Public Sector Management Act 1994, or any other Act applying to persons as officers of the Public Service of the State, applicable to that person, or affect or prejudice the application to him of those provisions if they applied to him at the time of his appointment.

-[Section 5 amended by No. 32 of 1994 s.
-3.]
+[Section 5 amended: No. 32 of 1994 s.
+3; No. 32 of 2016 s.
+178.]

 6. Constitution and proceedings (Sch.)